Navigating Slow Progress: Why You’re Only Losing a Pound a Week & Effective Strategies To Improve It

 Problem – Your Activity Levels Are Too Low

-If you work from home or at an office, your activity levels are going to be low during those 8 hours and this may be why you’re only losing a pound a week.
+If you work from home or at an office, your activity levels are going to be low during those 8 hours and this may be why you’re shedding just one pound each week.
 So before getting too frustrated, consider how often you get up or move around during the day.

 Solution